tl0909/SMUBIA-Datathon---Daytar/README.md

 - A classified dataset that labels the documents based on crime type (Economic/Trade-related or Non-money-related).
 - A sentiment analysis score for each document (Positive, Neutral, or Negative).
 - Threat scores based on sentiment and the countries mentioned in the document.
 - The final results are saved in Excel files and can be visualized to analyze patterns in crime categories and sentiment.
+(Note: You need to update the file paths in the code to match your local environment to export the files)